Alpha-Techologies/Fetena.com/README.md

 - **Cheating Prevention**: The platform includes mechanisms for detecting and preventing cheating during exams through live proctoring - face tracking, automated alerts, and monitoring.

-- **Easy Exam Creation and Management**: Organizations can create exams with customizable question formats (multiple-choice, short answers, essays) and schedule them for a wide range of participants.
+- **Easy Exam Creation and Management**: Organizations can create exams with customizable question formats (multiple-choice, short answers, essays), along with an AI exam generator and exam banks and schedule them for a wide range of participants.

 - **User Management**: Admins can add, manage, and assign roles to users (e.g., examiners, students) for a streamlined workflow.